 Seek legislation for clean water funds throughout the state and to hold chemical manufacturers producing emerging contaminants such as PFOA, PFOS, and other PFAS chemicals, and coal ash producers financially responsible for cleanup and mitigation of pollutants.

 Support funding for a comprehensive approach to mitigate harmful and invasive species.

-ENV-1: Support additional state funding to assist local governments in all recycling, with special attention to managing electronics recycling and scrap tire disposal
+Support additional funding to assist local governments in managing recycling and solid waste including: scrap tires, manufactured homes, and electronics.

 NCACC Environment Committee Guiding Principles

-- Enhancements to the environment laws of North Carolina should be justified by sound science and information and based on a clear rationale and purpose for regulatory change.
+Environmental laws should be justified by sound science and information, and also be based on a clear rationale and purpose for regulatory change.